Masked Singer: Format

-The format features the celebrities who perform a song anonymously in elaborate masks or head-to-toe costumes.
+The format features celebrities who perform a song anonymously in elaborate masks or head-to-toe costumes.
 The panelists will then guess the identity based on clues the singers give about themselves.
 After their performances, the singers are voted by the audiences in each round while the panelists do not participate in the vote.
 The singer who receives the fewest votes in each round is unmasked and eliminated until the winner is declared.

 The participating celebrities can come from various different occupational backgrounds.
 The original South Korean series features various musicians, actors or actresses, and comedians.
-The singers of the American series have spanned further up to the range of Grammy award winners, professional video gamers, YouTube influencers and professional athletes.
+The singers of the American series have spanned further up to the range of Grammy Award winners, professional video gamers, YouTube influencers and professional athletes.

 The voting system may also be different based on the program's country.
 In Armenia, Austria, the Netherlands, the United States and the UK, the votes are limited to the live studio audience members due to the show being pre-recorded.
 In Germany and Italy, votes are open to all viewers because the show is live.
 The Swedish format provides simulated live voting without the ability to actually affect the pre-recorded show, which was criticised as deceptive when it was noted after the show's second week.